-To further complicate matters, conventional factory processing can cause each individual herb in the recipe to lose potency or change character to varying degrees: some a lot (excessive cooking “sterilizes” certain herbs), some not at all, and others somewhere in between. . .
+Careless factory processing (cooking blindly) can cause each individual herb in the recipe to lose potency or change character to varying degrees: some a lot as excessive cooking “sterilizes” certain herbs, some not at all, and others somewhere in between. . .

-Consider a formula of six herbs; each herb is there for a reason, in a relative quantity for a reason.
+Consider a formula of six herbs; each herb is there for a reason and in a relative quantity for a reason.
 In order to do its job and do it without side-effects, this imagined formula requires an equal amount by weight of each raw herb . . .

-But in the end, conventional factory-processing has altered each individual herb in the six herb formula differently:
+But in the end, careless factory processing has altered each individual herb in the six herb formula differently:

 Herb #1 – factory processing decreased potency 20%